nushell/nushell.github.io/book/commands/str_replace.md

  -  `find`: the pattern to find
  -  `replace`: the replacement pattern
- -  `...rest`: optionally find and replace text by column paths
+ -  `...rest`: For a data structure input, operate on strings at the given cell paths
  -  `--all`: replace all occurrences of find string
  -  `--no-expand`: do not expand the replace parameter as a regular expression
  -  `--string`: do not use regular expressions for string find and replace